Choose the best coverage for your car insurance

 - Your car is leased or financed (many lessors/lienholders may require you to have full coverage)

 - Your lifestyle requires you to have access to a car at all times

 Note: “Full coverage” does not mean you have all the coverage you may need for your situation.
 When purchasing insurance, take some time to review all your options, including increasing your liability and accident benefits coverage.

-Flexible policies and coverages you can change at any time
+Flexible policies you can change at any time

 I'm not using my car as often